goldcaddy77/serverless-dynamo-client/README.md

 This is a wrapper around the official AWS.DynamoDB SDK that:

-- Plays nicely with [serverless-offline](https://github.com/dherault/serverless-offline) by providing sane default behavior based on `IS_OFFLINE` environment variable.
+- Plays nicely with [serverless-offline](https://github.com/dherault/serverless-offline) by providing sane defaults based on `IS_OFFLINE` environment variable.
-- Looks for the AWS region config in configurable environment variable
+- Looks for AWS region in configurable environment variable (details below)

 ## Table of Contents